ltheodon/ltheodon.github.io/src/index.md

 # Teaching
 - Secondary School Mathematics Teacher (2010-2019)
   - Taught mathematics courses, tutorials, and labs for middle and high school students
-  - Certified in CLIL (Content and Language Integrated Learning) to teach in English
+  - Certified in CLIL (Content and Language Integrated Learning)
-- Instructor at Mines Saint-Étienne since 2019
+- Instructor at Mines Saint-Étienne since 2021
   - Taught over 450 hours of lectures, tutorials, and labs, primarily in signal and image processing at the master's level
   - Supervised student projects and internships
   - Courses taught: